zegsampaio/MCW-OSS-PaaS-and-DevOps/Whiteboard design session/WDS trainer guide - OSS PaaS and DevOps.md

     Azure Search Features:

-    - Powerful, reliable performance
+    - Powerful, reliable performance.
-    - Connect business goals to the application
+    - Connect business goals to the application.
-    - Scale-out easily
+    - Scale-out easily.
-    - Sophisticated search functionality
+    - Sophisticated search functionality.
-    - Fast time to market
+    - Fast time to market.
-    - Simplify search index management
+    - Simplify search index management.
-    - AI-enabled enrichments
+    - AI-enabled enrichments.

 6. We no longer want to maintain VMs for running our MongoDB database.
 Does Azure offer a solution that will allow us to continue using the MongoDB APIs while benefiting from the scalability and reliability of a PaaS database platform?